 Referrals: A referral result is a value that is clearly abnormal, above the referral cut-off, and requires independent testing and/or evaluation with a specialist.
 Referrals are identified and provided to NBSP Follow-up staff by NBSP Laboratory staff.
 Results in the referral range are available before the entire panel is tested, typically within 1 day of the screen being received.
-In the case of a referral, results are delivered via phone call to the SCC and the newborn's PCP.
+In the case of a referral, the newborn's PCP and the assigned SCC is notified of the results via phone, fax, and/ or email.
 If the PCP is unknown, the NBSP will contact the NBSC at the hospital of birth for help locating the proper provider.
-Mailers for referral results are 2 pages long when printed, except for mailers with molecular testing included, which are 3 pages long when printed.
+Mailers for referral results are 2 pages long, except for mailers with molecular testing included, which are 3 pages long.
 Mailers display demographic information for the infant, as well as a list of screened disorders (on the reverse side of page 1).